Ainex Vision Navigation

-I built a safety-first navigation demo for an Ainex humanoid where the robot captures a camera frame, sends it to a vision-language model for a high-level decision, then executes one small, controlled motion primitive (forward/turn/stop) via ROS.
-The key idea is separating responsibilities: the AI does reasoning, while the robot controller handles execution stability.
-This keeps behavior predictable and makes debugging much easier.
+I built a safety-first navigation demo for an Ainex humanoid where the robot captures a camera frame, sends it to a vision-language decision module, then executes one small, controlled motion primitive (forward/turn/stop) via ROS.
+The point is to separate responsibilities: the AI makes high-level decisions; the robot controller keeps motion stable.

 Overview

 This project explores vision-based navigation for an Ainex humanoid robot using ROS (Noetic).
-The robot captures images onboard, sends them to a vision-language decision module (currently via OpenAI), then executes one safe, discrete motion primitive at a time through ROS.
-The result is a full autonomy loop—see → decide → move → see again—with optional user prompts at ambiguous intersections.
+The robot captures images onboard, sends them to a vision-language decision module, then executes one safe, discrete motion primitive at a time.
+The result is a full autonomy loop — see → decide → move → see again — with optional user prompts at ambiguous intersections.
 Conducted as research under Professor Myung (Michael) Cho.

-Capture: save a reliable frame from /camera/image_rect_color (or fallback topics if needed).
+1. Capture: Save a reliable frame from /camera/image_rect_color (with fallbacks if needed).

-• Decide: model returns a strict JSON action like:
+2. Decide: Model returns a strict JSON action from a constrained action set.

 • MOVE_FORWARD_SHORT